Run the user-defined default command within a container

 *.sif Singularity Image Format (SIF).
 Native to Singularity 3.0+

 *.img ext3 format.
 Native to Singularity versions < 2.4.

 - directory/ sandbox format.
 Directory containing a valid root file

 - instance://* A local running instance of a container.
 (See the instance

-- library://* A SIF container hosted on a Library
+- library://* A container hosted on a Library (default

-- oras://* A SIF container hosted on an OCI registry that supports
+oras://* A container hosted on a supporting OCI registry

 singularity run [run options...] <container>